15 July 2019

 The idea behind “breaking through the bubble” is to expand your socio-cultural circle.

-people you meet share those interests.
+you run into people who share those interests.
 That makes breaking the ice easier.

 With Step 2, you have been learning about the community, so you can understand